notowen333/notowen333.github.io/docs/_posts/2021-02-13-liamwebsite.markdown

 ### Speed

-Gatsby builds [liamkaplanmusic.com](https://liamkaplanmusic.com) in about 30 seconds and Netifly can serve a new version also in about 30 seconds.
+Gatsby builds [liamkaplanmusic.com](https://liamkaplanmusic.com) in about 30 seconds and netlify can serve a new version also in about 30 seconds.
 This means, after the leg work has been put in, I can update something like an image or spelling or adding content in a few minutes.
 Gatsby also implements caching to improve load times once the site is live.

 ### Cost

-With gatsby being open source, it will cost $12 per year to maintain a Gatsby + Netifly site with a custom domain.
+Since Gatsby is open source, it will cost $12 per year to maintain a Gatsby + Netlify site with a custom domain.
 In comparison to the $20/month or so that many services charge, that's a great deal.

 In today's tech landscape every company is clamoring to get a $20/month charge to your credit card.
 Think Adobe, Spotify, Netflix, Amazon, Apple, Playstation, Hulu, and their ever-creeping subscription costs.
 Think also of the profusion of the subscription model across industries.
-This makes Netifly's free tier especially attractive.
+This makes Netlify's free tier especially attractive.

-In terms of the sustainability of deploying to Netifly, I'm confident in the company's longevity given their recent $53 million in additional funding this past [March](https://news.crunchbase.com/news/investors-serve-up-53m-in-series-c-funding-to-web-dev-platform-netlify/).
+In terms of the sustainability of deploying to Netlify, I'm confident in the company's longevity given their recent $53 million in additional funding this past [March](https://news.crunchbase.com/news/investors-serve-up-53m-in-series-c-funding-to-web-dev-platform-netlify/).
 I'm further confident in the longevity of their free tier given that they directly compete with Microsoft's GitHub Pages.

 ### Concluding thoughts

 Building [liamkaplanmusic.com](https://liamkaplanmusic.com) was a great experience in improving my skills and knowledge of modern web technologies.
-I highly recommend using Gatsby.js and deploying to Netifly in order create beautiful and fast websites that are **free** to maintain.
+I highly recommend using Gatsby.js and deploying to Netlify in order create beautiful and fast websites that are **free** to maintain.

 Getting my hands dirty building a website with modern web technologies left me extremely impressed by the tools developed in the last decade.
 Tools like React bootstrap help to make styling look consistently clean across your site with ease.
 When paired with the power of the Adobe suite, you can make a really polished product.